GingerDragon7/Public-Gists/README.md

 • last updated date in the format DD/MM/YYYY

-• link to the gist which should open in a new tab on clicking
+• link to the gist which opens in a new tab on clicking

 It also performs the following functionalities: